 Now let’s take a deeper look at what yoga poses can specifically help with sciatica pain.

 The Reclined Pigeon Pose, also known as the Figure-4 Pose, works to stretch out the piriformis muscle, which is a muscle in the buttocks.

 Here’s how you perform the reclined pigeon pose:

-- Lift your right foot off the ground cross your right ankle over your left thigh in order to create a figure-four shape
+- Lift your right foot off the ground and cross your right ankle over your left thigh in order to create a figure-four shape.

-- Inhale and exhale, and draw your knee closer to your body with each exhale
+- Inhale and exhale, drawing your knee closer to your body with each exhale.

 2. Bridge Pose

 The bridge pose helps to stretch the hip flexors while at the same time strengthening the core and the glutes.

 Here’s how you perform the bridge pose:

 - Lie on your back with your knees bent and your feet on the ground.